vhavlena/z3/src/api/js/README.md

     emmake make install
     cd ..
     ```
-3) Find the line on the installation output that contains the path to `libmata.a` and copy this path on line 77 of `scripts/build-wasm.ts`
+3) Find the line on the installation output that contains the path to `libmata.a` and copy it onto line 77 of `scripts/build-wasm.ts`
 4) Create an empty `build` directory in the root of `z3-noodler` directory.
 5) From this directory run following commands to build the binding:
     ```shell